monim-es/alx-project-nexus/README.md

 *"The only way to learn a new programming language is by writing programs in it." - Dennis Ritchie*

 Thanks for taking the time to read through this.
 Feel free to reach out if you have questions about any of the projects or want to chat about backend development!

+ #ABOUT MY PROJECT  :

+# 🎬 Movie Recommendation Backend

+A backend API built with Django for a movie recommendation app.
+It integrates with TMDb to fetch trending and recommended movies, allows users to save their favorites, and includes caching and full API documentation.

+## 📌 About the Project

+This project is all about building a smart, efficient, and scalable backend for a movie recommendation app.
+Using Django, it connects with the TMDb API to fetch real-time trending and recommended movie data.
+Users can sign up, log in with JWT authentication, and save their favorite movies for easy access.
+To make the experience fast and smooth, the backend uses Redis caching to reduce API calls and response time.
+The goal is to mirror a real-world production-ready backend that’s secure, fast, and easy for frontend developers to plug into—complete with Swagger API docs for a seamless integration experience.

+## 🚀 Overview

+This case study focuses on developing a robust backend for a movie recommendation application.
+The backend provides APIs for retrieving trending and recommended movies, user authentication, and saving user preferences.
+It emphasizes performance optimization and comprehensive API documentation.

+## 🎯 Project Goals

+- **API Creation:** Develop endpoints for fetching trending and recommended movies.
+- **User Management:** Implement user authentication and the ability to save favorite movies.
+- **Performance Optimization:** Enhance API performance with caching mechanisms.

+## 🛠 Technologies Used

+- **Django** – Backend framework
+- **PostgreSQL** – Relational database
+- **Redis** – Caching system
+- **Swagger** – API documentation
+- **TMDb API** – External movie data provider

+## 🌟 Key Features

+- 🔍 **Trending & Recommended Movies** – Real-time data from TMDb
+- 🔐 **JWT Authentication** – Secure login & user access
+- ❤️ **Favorites** – Users can save and manage favorite movies
+- ⚡ **Caching with Redis** – Faster responses and reduced API calls
+- 📄 **Swagger Documentation** – All endpoints documented and accessible

+## 🧰 Git Commit Workflow

+### Initial Setup
+- `feat: set up Django project with PostgreSQL`
+- `feat: integrate TMDb API for movie data`

+### Feature Development
+- `feat: implement movie recommendation API`
+- `feat: add user authentication and favorite movie storage`

+### Optimization
+- `perf: add Redis caching for movie data`

+### Documentation
+- `feat: integrate Swagger for API documentation`
+- `docs: update README with API details`

+## ✅ Evaluation Criteria

+- **Functionality:** Endpoints work as expected; authentication and favorites are functional.
+- **Code Quality:** Modular, clean code following Django and Python best practices.
+- **Performance:** Redis caching speeds up responses; optimized queries.
+- **Documentation:** Clear, useful Swagger docs; complete README setup instructions.